Sacraments provide a process by which adults and children are welcomed into the sacramental life of the Church.

 Mass with Anointing

-A Mass of the Anointing is offered on the last Tuesday of every month at our 6:30pm Mass.
+The Sacrament of Anointing is offered on the last Tuesday of every month following our 6:30pm Mass.

 The sacrament of Marriage is a public commitment between two people to love each other unconditionally and to join with Christ and the Church in a never-ending bond of pure love.